jondashkyle/hypha-beaker/readme.md

 ## Usage

+I want my sites to be simple.
+Just a bunch of plain text files.
+I want to turn those files into a site without having to deal with a server, or apis, or build processes.
+I want it to be a calm thing.
+I want to share my site peer-to-peer and not depend on a centralized hosting platform.
+This is a stab at that.

 - Format a directory of content as described in the [Hypha documentation](https://github.com/jondashkyle/hypha).
 - A [Choo](http://github.com/choojs/choo) app renders your `/content`, as defined by source in `/site`